lbarstow/cookbook/README.md

 This is a cookbook website designed to allow users to share recipes and  add variations.

-Things you may want to cover:

-Rails 5.1.4
+The app was built using Rails 5.1.4